Core Modules

 Creating a Writable Stream

-Piping is a great way to connect readable streams to writable streams.
-It allows you to take data from one stream and pass it to another, making it easy to build complex data processing pipelines.
+method allows you to take the output of one stream and pass it as input to another, making it easy to chain operations: